We respect your privacy and are committed to protecting the personal data and information collected from individuals that visit our Website.

-Booking.com is a service is used when recommending places I have stayed in particular destinations or top-rated accommodations for a particular area.
-Only once you have booked through to booking.com will your name, preferred contact details, the names of anybody travelling with you and your payment information be collected when making a confirmed booking.
+Booking.com is a service used when recommending places I have stayed in particular destinations or top-rated accommodations for a particular area.
+Only once you have booked through booking.com will your name, preferred contact details, the names of anybody travelling with you and your payment information be collected when making a confirmed booking.
 Please refer to the Booking.com privacy statement for further information.

 Get Your Guide

 Get Your Guide recommends tours, trips and excursions that are highly rated for a particular city or country.
 Only once you have booked via getyourguide.com or getyourguide.co.uk will your name, contact details, the names of anybody travelling with you and your payment information be collected when making a confirmed booking.
 Please refer to the GetYourGuide.co.uk privacy statement for further information.

 On the Website, you may subscribe to our newsletter, which may be used for advertising purposes.
 All newsletters sent may contain tracking pixels.
 The pixel is embedded in emails and allows an analysis of the success of online marketing campaigns.
 Because of these tracking pixels, we may see if and when you open an email and which links within the email you click.
 Also, this allows the Website to adapt the content of future newsletters to the interests of the user.
 This behaviour will not be passed on to third parties.

 Rights Relating to Your Personal Information

 You may opt out of future email communications by following the unsubscribe links in our emails.

 You may also notify Borders of Adventure via e-mail to be removed from our mailing list.

 You may access the personal information we have about you by submitting a request via e-mail to Borders of Adventure.